kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 - it makes it more difficult to only run a subset of tests, since you can't just run or debug individual tests using an IDE, but you now need to run the tests using `make` or the `ginkgo` command line and override the focus to select individual tests

-In Cluster API you MUST use ginkgo only for E2E tests, where it is required to leverage on the support for running specs in parallel; in any case, developers MUST NOT use the table driven extension DSL (`DescribeTable`, `Entry` commands) which is considered unintuitive.
+In Cluster API you MUST use ginkgo only for E2E tests, where it is required to leverage the support for running specs in parallel; in any case, developers MUST NOT use the table driven extension DSL (`DescribeTable`, `Entry` commands) which is considered unintuitive.